infonomic/infonomic-dark/README.md

 A Visual Studio Code Color Theme
 ## Installation

-Copy the entire theme folder to the extension directory.
+Copy this enture repo as a folder (infonomic-dark-1.0.0) into the VS Code extension directory located at:
-This is:

     on Windows %USERPROFILE%\.vscode\extensions